Reverse Mortgage Loan Glossary: Key Terms You Must Know

 Net Principal Limit: Amount of funds you are eligible to receive at closing after loan costs have been deducted.

 Non-Borrowing Spouse: One of the requirements for obtaining a Home Equity Conversion Mortgage is the borrower must be 62 or older.
 However, in the case of a married couple, where only one spouse is 62 or older, they can still be eligible for a HECM by listing the underage spouse as a “non-borrowing spouse.”
-Although this option will reduce the couple’s payout — because reverse mortgage proceeds are based on the youngest spouse’s age — the non-borrowing spouse receives important protections.
-Namely, if the older spouse dies, the non-borrowing spouse may remain in the home, provided that the surviving spouse establishes within 90 days that they have a legal right to stay in the home.
-The surviving spouse also must continue to follow all terms and conditions of the existing reverse mortgage, such as paying property taxes and homeowners insurance.
-The non-borrowing surviving spouse, however, has no legal right to the remaining loan balance after the borrowing spouse passes.
+Although this option will reduce the couple’s payout — because reverse mortgage proceeds are based on the youngest spouse’s age — the eligible non-borrowing spouse receives important protections.
+Namely, if the older spouse dies, the eligible non-borrowing spouse may remain in the home, provided that the surviving spouse established within 90 days that they have a legal right to stay in the home and continues to comply with loan terms.
+The surviving spouse must also continue to pay property taxes, homeowners insurance, and maintain the home.
+The eligible non-borrowing surviving spouse, however, has no legal right to the remaining loan balance after the borrowing spouse passes.
 Payouts would cease.

 No Prepayment Penalty: Borrowers can pay off their reverse mortgage anytime without penalty.